NobodysNightmare/screeps-ai/README.md

 * `useHeal`: Spawn a healer for each attacker.
 * `useTough`: Use configurations on attackers and healers that include tough parts to make healing more efficient.
 * `timeout`: If specified, the operation will be terminated after the given amount of ticks
-* `terminateAfter`: Same as `timeout`, but specifying an absolute tick number after which to terminate the operation
+* `terminateAfterTick`: Same as `timeout`, but specifying an absolute tick number after which to terminate the operation

 #### Attacking a controller